Chalwk77/JeriCraft-Plugins/Staff Commands.md

 # JeriCraft Staff Commands:

+This list is periodically updated.
+If you find any errors or omissions, please contact a member of the staff team.

 | Rank      | Command    | Description                                                                        | Permission Node(s)                                                                                                     |
 |-----------|------------|------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|
 | Trial-Mod | kick       | Kick player from server (with optional message)                                    | cmi.command.kick                                                                                                       |